maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/basicRuleHundredSteps.png" width="478">

-Exploring the models of this more complicated variety is what this package is mostly designed for.
+Exploring the models of this more complicated variety is the primary purpose of this package.

 # Getting Started

 ## Prerequisites

-To start using `SetReplace` you only need two things.
+To start using `SetReplace`, you only need two things.

 * [Wolfram Language 12.1+](https://www.wolfram.com/language/) including [WolframScript](https://www.wolfram.com/wolframscript/).
 A free (although not open-source) version is available as [Wolfram Engine](https://www.wolfram.com/engine/).
 * A C++ compiler to build the low-level part of the package.
-Instructions on how to setup a compiler to use in WolframScript in various platforms are [available](https://reference.wolfram.com/language/CCompilerDriver/tutorial/SpecificCompilers.html#509267359).
+Instructions on how to set up a compiler to use in WolframScript in various platforms are [available](https://reference.wolfram.com/language/CCompilerDriver/tutorial/SpecificCompilers.html#509267359).

 ## Build Instructions